sadityakumar9211/todofirst-nlp/README.md

 > TodoFirst is a NLP based To do list application which smartly recognises the deadline for a task and displays it in the application.

-## Other features
+## Other features to be added in future
- - reorder the tasks
+ - Reorder the tasks
- - edit the task details
+ - Edit the task details
- - task priority
+ - Task priority

 ## Getting Started
 Clone this repository,